andrew2020wit/bilingua-dealer/README.md

 # Bilingua Dealer

+This web application was initially created as a tool to create and read bilingual books - books with translation text, which usually are taken from google-translation.

+It also has some integration with external dictionary (GoldenDict, trough clipboard).

+Then I added built-in dictionary functionality, which improve user experience very much.

+Now I use it to read english books, and to learn english with "favorite example" - functionality.

+It also has some other functionality, which I don't use anymore, but which still exist here (fragments, voice-engine, the integration with external dictionary, editing).

+This application also provide a way to read books with comfort, with a good font, and the good interface (in my opinion).

+This also has some functionality to customize user interface, but I use default settings, and at the moment I don't support full customization.

 ## Bilingua Dealer is a server-less web-application which allows:

 - Create a bilingual book (with the original text, and some translation service like Google-translation).